captivus/last-meadow-online-bot/README.md

 | `battle_arena` | Where targets appear during battle | `(0.05, 0.90, 0.03, 0.91)` |
 | `back_button` | Back button in top-left during minigames | `(0.00, 0.04, 0.00, 0.03)` |

-**Lesson learned -- account for window chrome.** The game window has a title bar/tab bar at the top (32px in our setup).
-Our initial attempt to detect the battle score counter in the top-left failed because the coordinates were based on the game screenshot (which doesn't include the title bar), not the actual screen position.
+**Lesson learned -- account for window chrome.** The game window has a title bar/tab bar at the top (32px in my setup).
+My initial attempt to detect the battle score counter in the top-left failed because the coordinates were based on the game screenshot (which doesn't include the title bar), not the actual screen position.
 The calibration wizard handles this by having the user point at the actual game content corners.

-**Lesson learned -- cooldown timer regions must be surgically precise.** Our first cooldown detection region captured part of the Craft button's border lines, which added ~7.5% dark pixels even when no timer was present.
+**Lesson learned -- cooldown timer regions must be surgically precise.** My first cooldown detection region captured part of the Craft button's border lines, which added ~7.5% dark pixels even when no timer was present.
 This caused the bot to think the cooldown was always active.
 The fix was to use a tiny region positioned entirely inside the button, below the text, where only the timer digits appear.
 The separation became clean: ~0% dark without timer, ~10-12% dark with timer.

 ### 5. Implement Detection Strategies Per Element